presnick/surveyequivalence/docs/tutorials.rst

 Next we are concerned with calibrating our classifier.

-The Wiki-toxicity predictor was labeled `predictor_prob` in the dataset, and was loaded, for each rater, into `X`, which is associated with a 1 or a 0 in `y` if the rater labeled attack or not attack respectively.
+The Wiki-personal_attack predictor was labeled `predictor_prob` in the dataset, and was loaded, for each rater, into `X`, which is associated with a 1 or a 0 in `y` if the rater labeled attack or not attack respectively.
 The goal of this predictor is to not necessarily predict attack or not attack, but rather to give a probability of the label.
 This probability is a kind of confidence about the prediction.